underscoreio/essential-scala/src/pages/implicits/creating.md

 ~~~
 </div>

+The next step is to introduce implicit parameters, so we can use type classes with less boilerplate.

 ## Take Home Points

-We have seen the basic pattern for implementing type classes, though we'll shortly see a number of features in Scala that make them easier to use.
+We have seen the basic pattern for implementing type classes.

 - We declare some interface for the functionality we want